EoinConcannon/emergingTech/README.md

 For my ELIZA chatbot, after commit [`4ebda87`](https://github.com/eoinconcannon/emergingTech/commit/4ebda87ebb0e479066c7a2fafc34982a27431ab3) and researching videos on ELIZA such as this clip I found from an old 1983 TV show talking about ELIZA: [YouTube link](https://www.youtube.com/watch?v=4sngIh0YJ

-I decided to make it somewhat replicate the original style of ELIZA such as the dark colour scheme of the terminal, the instant reponse from ELIZA, reflecting questions back at the user, etc..
+I decided to make it somewhat replicate the original style of ELIZA such as the dark colour scheme of the terminal, the instant response from ELIZA, reflecting questions back at the user, etc..

 ### User Interface
 I used ChatGPT to help generate the user interface.
 The goal was to make the interface resemble a traditional ELIZA chatbot interface, which typically features a simple, text-based interaction style.
 The interface includes: